 Preying upon people's lack of access to usable information

-Some insurance companies have found ways to provide what we call term limited life insurance policies that effectively work like a car insurance policy.
+Some insurance companies have found ways to provide what we call term-limited life insurance policies that effectively work similar to a car insurance policy.
 The policy might last for about 10 years then have to be reapplied for after the set term.
-Problem is, there's absolutely no guarantees that you’ll be eligible for reinsurance.
+Problem is, there are absolutely no guarantees that you’ll be eligible for re-insurance.

 With updated medical data now available, these companies should try harder to provide protection to individuals and not commercial tokenism

-We believe the best option for an HIV positive consumer is to be aligned with our speciality financial services practice.
+We believe the best option for an HIV positive consumer is to be aligned with our specialty financial services practice.

 We understand the barriers and your concerns and we are the solution to many of those problems.